Trump’s Wax Figure: 25 Photos Show Madame Tussauds’ Used Yak And Squirrel Hair For Wax Trump’s Hair, Eyebrows

 The photo gallery above also displays some of the controversy that has surrounded Trump’s wax figures around the world.
 In Madrid, Spain, a woman who was half-naked staged a protest in front of Trump’s wax figure at the Wax Museum.
 Other photos of Trump’s wax figure show it being groomed in Madrid prior to the inauguration of President-elect Trump.
 Other images show Madame Tussauds’ designers primping and preening the wax figure of Trump, on Wednesday, January 18.
 It was only two days prior to the Presidential Inauguration in Washington, D.C.

-As seen in the below CNN video, to create Trump’s wax figure, the artists of Madame Tussauds’ famous wax figures used yak hair for Trump’s hair, and squirrel hair for Trump’s famous bushy eyebrows.
+As seen in the below CNN video, to create Trump’s wax figure, the artists of Madame Tussauds’ famous wax figures used yak hair for Trump’s hair and squirrel hair for Trump’s famous bushy eyebrows.

 According to the above CNN video, the designers used a 1997 image of Trump to create the wax figure, with updated video information to update Trump’s wax figure look to modern times.
 They also used an oil-based paint to create the realistic skin coloring for Trump’s wax figure.
 Utilizing wax and yak hair, the designers took four to five months to create the wax version of Trump, pouring the wax into a mold to create the hollow wax head of Trump.